-Physician assistants (PAs) are valued members of the medical community who work with a collaborating physician.
+Physician assistants (PAs) are valued members of the medical community who work as part of a collaborative healthcare team.
 They take medical histories, perform physical examinations, make clinical diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, create patient orders, interpret lab studies, and prescribe medications.

 Why Choose Physician Assistant Studies at Grand Valley?